HudsonNock/Air-Hockey-Sim/README.md

 After integrating everything on the wooden table with a successful zero shot sim to real transfer, our next goal was to get a pro player to compete against it.
 However, the wooden table doesn't meet regulation standards and has very uncertain dynamics, leading us to focus on **upgrading to a professional-grade air hockey table**, this involved:

 - **Designing a frame**.
-We went with a 80/20 frame design that allowed easy mounting of components to the frame as well as adjustable air hockey table dimentions.
-We calculated the maximum theoretical deformation under the applied load and designed it to be within 0.3 mm deformation.
-Apart from being flat, we ensured it would be possible to mount a 7 ft or 8 ft air hockey table surface (as both are considered professional standard).
+We went with a 80/20 frame design that allowed easy mounting of components as well as adjustable air hockey table dimensions (either 7 ft or 8 ft table surface).
+We calculated the maximum theoretical deformation under the applied static load and designed it to be within 0.2 mm ensuring a flat playing surface.

 ![](docs/IMG_20260214_193535812.jpg)

 ![](docs/IMG_20260521_164919802.jpg)

-- **Redesign the gantry beam and cable routing** to prevent bending caused by the belt and cable geometry.
-This was achieved by placing the belt along the central axis of the beam and increasing the moment of intertia of the beam.
-Ian choose the new crossbeam and designed a new mallet carriage appropriately.
-Additionally, this ment redesigning other pulley blocks to fit accondingly.
+- **Redesign the gantry beam and cable routing** to prevent bending of the crossbeam.
+To achieve this, we placing the belt along the central axis of the beam and increased the moment of inertia of the beam.
+Ian chose the new crossbeam and designed a new mallet carriage appropriately.
+Additionally, I redesign other pulley blocks to fit in the new layout.

 ![](docs/IMG_20260521_165110532.jpg)

 - **Re-engineer the roller assemblies** with a **larger bend radius** or replace them with **idler pulleys** that match the belt’s minimum recommended curvature.
-  This will reduce mechanical stress, vibration, and belt fatigue.

 - **Change mallet material**.
 Instead of 3D printing the mallet, Ian attached a standard air hockey mallet to the mallet carriage, allowing for better collision dynamics.